vanthinh91/maguttiCms/README.md

 ## Version
 5.5 DEV

-magutti Cms  is released using laravel 5.5 dev version
+magutti Cms  is released using laravel 5.5 dev version that require PHP 7

 ### How to Install